Arnavya/geonode-mapstore-client/README.md

 ![Build Status](https://github.com/GeoNode/geonode-mapstore-client/actions/workflows/test.yml/badge.svg)

-GeoNode MapStore Client is a frontend application that interacts with the GeoNode API V2 to allows users to navigate and discover GeoNode resources.
+GeoNode MapStore Client is a frontend application that interacts with the GeoNode API V2 to allow users to navigate and discover GeoNode resources.
 The client application provided by this repository is a MapStore downstream project an Open Source WebGIS framework based on ReactJS.

 ## Tools supported versions